Find Affordable College Courses

 Full Communication & Journalism at Southern Utah University Report

 With a ranking of #7, Brigham Young University - Provo did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-Located in the city of Provo, BYU is a private not-for-profit college with a fairly large student population.
+Located in the medium-sized city of Provo, BYU is a private not-for-profit college with a very large student population.

 About 64% of the students majoring in communication and journalism at the school are women while 36% are male.